emekambachu/banking-system-mnk/README.md

 - **Database:** SQLite

 ## Features
 - **Authentication:** Registration, login, and 2FA (middleware implemented).
 First user sign-up is automatically assigned as an admin, the rest becomes regular users.
+Authentication is handled using Laravel's sanctum http-only cookies.
 - **User Registration:** Users can register but will not have login access until the admin approves their account.
 Admin can approve or reject user accounts.
 - **Factories and seeders** There are factories and seeders used to generate dummy data.
 Run RoleSeeder first for roles, the UserSeeder is the most important one, as it creates an admin, 10 users with random names and emails, with Accounts and 2FA Activation
 - **2FA:** 2FA is enabled for all users by default on signup or creation.
 When a users logs in, they are required to enter a 2FA code sent to their email (Check log file to see 2FA OTP).
 The code is valid for 5 minutes.